T3nk4I/Minisumo/README.md

 ## PCB's
 - Main boards:
   - Tei: PCB for minisumo using arduino nano and TB6612FNG
-  - Tenn: PCB for minisumo using arduino nano and DRV8871 drivers*
+  - Tenn: PCB for minisumo using arduino nano and DRV8871 drivers
   - Inn BEC: Battery Eliminator Circuit, (AKA buck converter) using XL1509 IC, supports up to 36V and has 5V output, also has a L7805 footprint in the back so it can be adaptable.
-  - *Ma: PCB using SMD atmega 328P and DRV8871 drivers*
+  - Ma: PCB using SMD atmega 328P and MSKSEMI RZ7899-MS drivers
   - *Jyo: PCB for microsumo using Seeeduino Xiao and DRV7781 drivers*
 - Sensors:
     - QTMicro: Microsized line sensor suitable for minisumo and microsumo robots